edwardwq301/wqtech/docs/backend/algorithm.md

 }
 ```

-shell sort: in select sort, some item should move lots step while just move step by step. so we move some item by long distance and shrink the distance
+shell sort: in insertion sort, some item should move lots step while just move step by step. so we move some item by long distance and shrink the distance

 ```cpp
 void shellSort(vector<int> &todo) {